ibericode/boxzilla-wp/readme.txt

 - Added "Box ID" column to boxes overview page so it's easier to find your box ID.

+**Additions**

+- The box cookie is now set after each form submissions, preventing it from showing up again
+- When using [MailChimp for WordPress](https://mc4wp.com), the box will now auto-show again after submitting the page.

 = 2.1.1 - August 20, 2015 =

 **Fixes**